Perspective | By hiring Peter Laviolette, the Capitals chose a proven winner over guesswork and hope

 There was a point in the Caps’ development when Trotz was installed to establish that very culture.
 Back then, in 2014, it was more of a complete attitude overhaul.
 Now, Laviolette only has to plug the leaks of a culture that had slipped, slowly but noticeably, under a first-time head coach.

 “He’s a good teacher,” MacLellan said in an introductory news conference held via Zoom, a pandemic norm.
 “He’s a good communicator, a good motivator.
 Motivating is one of his strengths.
-I think he holds players accountable and I think he does it in a good way — with integrity.
+I think he holds players accountable, and I think he does it in a good way — with integrity.
 He’s very honest.”

 This is a big hire for the general manager.
 The reasons Trotz is having playoff success elsewhere while the Capitals are trying to find it again are understandable and not worth rehashing.
 But the optics remain lousy.
 Laviolette’s job is not to make Caps fans forget Trotz, because he will forever be the franchise’s first Cup-winning coach.
 Rather, it’s to turn in results — particularly playoff results — that remind fans Trotz isn’t the only coach ever to lift that massive chalice.